Jobs at TBB

 About TBB

 Temple B’nai Brith (TBB) provides a Jewish space to pray, to play, to learn, to support one another, and to build a more just society.
 We welcome members with a wide range of backgrounds, beliefs, and relationships to Judaism, including interfaith families and Jews by choice.
 Our congregation dates back to 1904 and our beautiful Byzantine Revival building dates back to 1919.
 We are a diverse and welcoming group of about 180 households, with a thriving Sunday school, and interesting, ever-changing programs.
 We value urban life, inclusive community, and the wisdom and inspiration of our heritage.
-Our community members range from the yeshiva-trained devout to science-minded atheists, and we all choose this eclectic, renewing form of Judaism.
+Our community members range from the yeshiva-trained devout to science-minded atheists, and we all choose this eclectic, vibrant form of Judaism.

 Overview of Temple Administrator Role